Frequently Asked Questions

 The video asks us to introduce ourselves to our future classmates.
 What is the Admissions Committee looking for in this video?

 The Admissions Committee is looking to get to know you better.
-We encourage you to be authentic and tell us more about yourself.
-Videos should be a single take (no editing) lasting no more than one minute and consisting of you speaking directly to the camera.
+We encourage you to be authentic and introduce yourself as you would to your future classmates.
+Videos should be a single take (no editing) lasting no more than one minute (60 seconds) and consisting of you speaking directly to the camera.
+Please avoid using background music and subtitles.

 How are the letters of recommendation accepted?